-All small and medium businesses can apply for the Job Support Scheme grant, but only large businesses that have seen turnover fall will be eligible.
+All small and medium businesses can apply for the Job Support Scheme grant, but only large businesses that have seen turnover fall can take part.

-Very sadly, that means many of those currently on furlough may be facing redundancy.
-The Chancellor made it clear that he cannot save all jobs and that this scheme applies only to those in “viable” jobs.
+Very sadly, some of those currently on furlough may be facing redundancy.
+The Chancellor made it clear that he cannot save all jobs.

-If your employer doesn’t want to move you onto the new scheme, or there is not enough work to be employed for a minimum of a third of normal hours, you may be let go at any time, even before the end of the furlough scheme.
+If your employer doesn’t want to furlough you or move you onto the new scheme, or there is not enough work to be employed for a minimum of a third of normal hours, you may be let go at any time.

-You should receive some statutory redundancy pay if you have worked for your employer for at least two years, and this pay should be based not on your reduced furlough wage but the amount of money you were earning before being furloughed.
+You should receive some statutory redundancy pay if you have worked for your employer for at least two years, and this pay should be based on the amount of money you were earning before being furloughed, not on your reduced furlough wage.
 There’s more advice in this guide.

-It’s worth reminding your employer that they can still claim the £1,000 jobs retention bonus – an injection of cash for keeping furloughed staff on after the scheme ends – even if they use the Job Support Scheme.
+It’s worth reminding your employer that, as it stands, they can still claim the £1,000 jobs retention bonus – an injection of cash for keeping furloughed staff on after the scheme ends – even if they use the Job Support Scheme.

-The Self-Employment Income Support Scheme is being extended for another six months until April 2021.
+The Self-Employment Income Support Scheme is being extended for another six months until at least April 2021.

-The extension will amount to two more grants, the first for the three months from November until the end of January, will be the equivalent of 20 per cent of your average monthly trading profits, up to a maximum of £1,875 in total, paid into your bank in one go.
-This is significantly less than the previous grant which paid out up to 70 per cent or £6,570 in total.
+The extension will amount to two more grants, the first for the three months from November until the end of January, will be the equivalent of 80 per cent of your average monthly trading profits for November, December and January, up to a maximum of £7,500 paid into your bank in one go.

 It has not yet been confirmed how much the second grant, due early February, will be worth.